Lemanja/projects/how-to-guides.md

 _____________________________________________________

-## How to Change a Cars Oil
+## How to Change a Car's Oil

 Although the steps below are relevant to most common car models, it is advised to check your car manual for specific procedure guidance according to your vehicle model.

-1. **Check the Specifcations**
+To succesfully perform the following steps you will need:

+- a new oil filter suitable for your specific vechile model
+- clean enigne oil
+- a new oil plug and seal suitable for your vechile model

+### Check the Specifications

     First of all it is important to check your car's manual for the **oil filter specifications** to make sure you buy the right oil filter, and check the **amount of oil required** for your specific engine.